xray-forge/stalker-xrf-engine/README.md

 ## 🧰 State / bugs

-It took 3 months just to migrate all the 20 years of LUA codebase to typescript and create custom transformers to support luabind. <br/>
+It took ~3 months just to migrate all the 20 years of LUA codebase to typescript / support luabind. <br/>
 Further game testing and re-architecture produces new bugs and issues which are easier to prevent with unit tests. <br/>
-As for now, main focus is separation and clarification of logics and unit testing coverage.
+As for now, main focus is separation and clarification of logics, unit tests coverage.